max-kuk/max-kuk.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Salut!
 I'm Maksim Kukushkin.
-I am pursuing my PhD at the Neuromorphic Information Processing Department of Leipzig University.
-Additionally, I work as a Research Assistant in the Digital Research Methods in Medicine Group at Martin Luther University Halle-Wittenberg.
+I am pursuing my PhD at the <a href="https://nmi.informatik.uni-leipzig.de/"> Neuromorphic Information Processing Department</a> of Leipzig University.
+Additionally, I work as a Research Associate in the Digital Research Methods in Medicine Group at Martin Luther University Halle-Wittenberg.
 My current research focuses on analysing hyperspectral, video, and medical data, as well as developing classification algorithms for these data types.